jsavino26/Challenge-7-Readme/README.md

 ![Prompt Screenshot 4](utils/promptAppears.jpg)

   ## Installation
   To be used in conjunction with inquirer package.
-Down load inquirer package and clone the reposity: git clone https://github.com/your-username/readme-generator.git.
+Download inquirer package and clone the reposity: git clone https://github.com/your-username/readme-generator.git.

   ## Usage
   You can use this product to automatically generate a README file for all your programming projects